EdinGrech/tb.token.dealer/README.md

 when a device wante to connect you your profile they are to request a token by sending a get request to the endpoint "/deviceName/<string:deviceName>", this means they will ask have to submit a unique name to the device other wise the divice can not be created on thingsboard.

-the user will then revieve an email wit hthe device name and instructions on how to authorise the device or deny it access.
+the user will then revieve an email with the device name and instructions on how to authorise the device or deny it access.